 Speak with mates that do either activity and see if you can tag along for a day.

-Even the most uncoordinated person will be able to balance a kayak and manoeuvre it within 30 minutes of guided paddling instruction.
+Even the most uncoordinated person will be able to balance a kayak and maneuver it within 30 minutes of guided paddling instruction.

 In my opinion, fishing is the harder of the two skills to learn, and you’ll need at least a whole afternoon with your rod in hand.
 You may get the hang of casting soon enough, but the opportunities for striking and reeling in fish are often few and far between.